biojs/edu/series/101/04_visualization_basic.md

 </html>
 ~~~

 Don't forget to run it on a server!
-Otherwise Manny's is not loaded.
+Otherwise Manny's chromosome data is not loaded.
+By the way, you can change the namespace anytime you want.
+It is defined inside the file `browser.js`!

 The final program looks like this: